epkatz/tradepicasso/Readme.md

 - Get mysql working
 - Install Flyway-db for keeping track of migration scripts
 - Run a migration script against mysql
+- Get a unit tests with hotreload working